-Country-style chuck ribs are not ribs in the traditional sense, but are instead meaty strips of butterflied, boneless chuck roll, pre-cut to serving size.
+Country-style beef ribs are not ribs in the traditional sense, but are instead meaty strips of butterflied, boneless chuck roll, pre-cut to serving size.
 The best way to cook boneless beef country ribs is by braising.

-Make a Beef Rib Marinade
+Make a Marinade

-Seal the bag and place in your refrigerator for 12 to 14 hours.
+Seal the bag and place it in your refrigerator for 12 to 14 hours.
 Rearrange the bag every few hours to ensure even marinating.

 Allow the broth to come to a boil.

 Turn down the stove burner to medium-low.
-Cover the skillet and simmer the ribs in liquid for up to two hours or until the meat is fork tender.
+Cover the skillet and simmer the ribs in the liquid for up to two hours or until the meat is fork tender.